-We have audited the financial statements of the Oregon Health Insurance Marketplace, a governmental fund of the State of Oregon, Oregon Health Authority, as of and for the year ended June 30, 2022, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the financial statements of the Oregon Health Insurance Marketplace, as of and for the year ended June 30, 2024, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Oregon Health Insurance Marketplace, a governmental fund of the State of Oregon, Oregon Health Authority, as of June 30, 2022, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Oregon Health Insurance Marketplace, as of June 30, 2024, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.